ostracod/wheatsystem-tests/README.md

 To run the tests:

+1. Update the contents of `launchWheatSystem.bash` to reference your implementation of WheatSystem.
 1. Start the test script: `node ./dist/runTests.js`
-1. Start your implementation of WheatSystem in integration testing mode, providing the domain socket path as an argument.
 1. Wait for the tests to finish.